egenerse/master-thesis/content/apollon_reengineering.typ

 *TypeScript*: is used throughout the project to enforce type safety across package boundaries.
 This reduces integration errors, improves code readability, and enhances developer experience with features like autocompletion and static analysis.

-*npm*: Workspaces enable coordinated dependency management and script execution across packages.
+*npm Workspaces*: enable coordinated dependency management and script execution across packages.
 This allows common tasks such as building, testing, or linting to be run from the root, reducing manual overhead and ensuring synchronized behavior across the system.

 *Prettier*: is configured to enforce consistent code formatting, ensuring that the codebase remains clean and readable regardless of which package is being modified.